 It’s for this reason why you should design a working schedule that promotes sustained focus over constant context switching.
 And not just that, sustained focus on high-yielding Revenue-Producing activities.
 Prospecting for new accounts, building and nurturing your email list, content marketing, writing scintillating ad copy, coming up with new offers and other marketing strategies for IT companies.

 So, to achieve unforeseen productivity and results this year STOP mindlessly jumping from one task to another.
 Instead, theme your days, or half days, on specific business functions.
 For example, dedicate Friday morning to just creating quality content or writing sales copy.
 And really focus.
 Put your phone in another room.
 Turn off your notifications, don’t check emails.
-Get into a deep focused flow state.
+Ensuring that you get into a deep focused flow state.
 And you really want to plan this stuff in advance so you can prioritize meaningful work.
 Set clear expectations for the people around you so they know when not to interrupt you.

 And I guarantee you, by doing these few seemingly small activities, the compounding impact on your productivity and result will be staggering.